-The first thing to do is choose a color story.
+First, choose a "color story" to follow for your pillow selection.
 It's best to use three different colors pulled from other sources in the room, such as the wall color, the rug, your bedding or the curtains.
-If you choose a variety of pillows in different patterns—but they at least share the same colors—the look will be cohesive.
+If you choose a variety of pillows in different patterns, the look will still be cohesive if they at least share the same colors.